-A “best fit” means that a line is constructed where there is the least amount of space between the price points and the actual Linear Regression Line.
+A “best fit” means that a line is constructed where there is the least amount of deviation between the price points and the actual Linear Regression Line.

 The Linear Regression Line is mainly used to determine trend direction.
 A chart of AT&T (T) stock is given below:

-When prices deviate above or below, traders may expect prices to go back towards the Linear Regression Line.
+When prices deviate above or below, traders may expect prices to move back towards the Linear Regression Line.

-As a consequence, when prices are below the Linear Regression Line, this could be viewed by some traders as a good time to buy, and when prices are above the Linear Regression Line, a good time sell.
+As a consequence, when prices are below the Linear Regression Line, this could be viewed as a good time to buy, and when prices are above the Linear Regression Line, a good time sell.